issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 For others, see the official instruction of some MPI implementation (e.g., OpenMPI) and ScaLAPACK.

-For ``tenes_simple`` which generates the input file for ``tenes``, the following libraries are needed.
+For ``tenes_simple`` which generates the input file for ``tenes``, Python3 is required.

-1. Python (>= ver.3 is recommended)
+Additionary, the following python packages are required.

-2. numpy
+1. numpy
-3. toml
+2. toml

 Install